dotnet/coreclr/Documentation/workflow/UsingDotNetCli.md

 # Using your .NET Core Runtime Build with dotnet cli

-This walkthrough explains how to run against your local core clr build using `dotnet cli` only.
+This walkthrough explains how to run against your local CoreCLR build using `dotnet cli` only.

 For other walkthroughs see: